 A Letter from the Director

-- Don’t forget that there is no school from Wednesday, November 21stthrough Friday, November 23rdfor Thanksgiving.
+- Don’t forget that there is no school from Wednesday, November 27th through Friday, November 29th for Thanksgiving.

 - Don’t forget to bring in extra clothes that are appropriate for the winter and switch them for the other clothes you have on hand.